-DDWS 1022: Engineering Mathematics 2
+DDWS 1022 : Engineering Mathematics 2 (Prerequisite: DDWS 1012)

-This course emphasizes active thinking on mathematical concepts, problems and appropriate presentation of mathematical calculations.
-Topics include sequences and series, concept of matrices and determinants, system of linear equations, vectors and complex numbers.
+This course emphasizes active thinking about mathematics concepts and thorough practice with mathematical problem and appropriate presentation of mathematical calculation.
+It provides the study of sequences and series, the binomial expansion, concept of matrices and determinants are introduced.
+Finally, system of linear equation, vectors and complex numbers are also exposed.